vfbaldovin/baldovinic20/_pages/writing/readingbooks.md

 layout: default
 title: "How to read higher quality books"
 ---

-[Sturgeon’s law]([https://en.wikipedia.org/wiki/Sturgeon's_law#:~:text=Sturgeon's law (or Sturgeon's revelation,science fiction author and critic.)](https://en.wikipedia.org/wiki/Sturgeon%27s_law#:~:text=Sturgeon's%20law%20(or%20Sturgeon's%20revelation,science%20fiction%20author%20and%20critic.)) is a philosophical aphorism that states that 90% of everything is crap.
+Sturgeon’s law is a philosophical aphorism that states that 90% of everything is crap.
 And, of course, you should take this with a grain of salt.

 > “All things — cars, books, cheeses, hairstyles, people and pins are, to the expert and discerning eye, crud, except for the acceptable tithe which we each happen to like.”
+>

-> *— From Theodore Sturgeon’s “On Hand: A Book” (published in Venture Science Fiction, September* *[1957](https://archive.org/details/Venture_v01n05_1957-09_Gorgon776/)**, Vol. 1, №5, pp. 49–50)*
+> From Theodore Sturgeon’s “On Hand: A Book” (published in Venture Science Fiction, September* *[1957](https://archive.org/details/Venture_v01n05_1957-09_Gorgon776/)**, Vol. 1, №5, pp. 49–50)*

-[Sturgeon’s law]([https://en.wikipedia.org/wiki/Sturgeon's_law#:~:text=Sturgeon's law (or Sturgeon's revelation,science fiction author and critic.)](https://en.wikipedia.org/wiki/Sturgeon%27s_law#:~:text=Sturgeon's%20law%20(or%20Sturgeon's%20revelation,science%20fiction%20author%20and%20critic.)) can still be an interesting framework to keep in mind just in case you might randomly go on a book buying spree.
+Sturgeon’s law can still be an interesting framework to keep in mind just in case you might randomly go on a book buying spree.
 If you are looking to start a personal kit of frameworks you can use to read both more books and articles, you should start with filtering out the fluff first.

 Sure, you can choose semi-random consumption and use speed & skimming to consume your book faster while also increasing your chances of finding a new gem.
 But most of the books today are not that good.
 As there are various ways to make a book look good.